farwaali08/UFOs/README.md

 ## OVERVIEW

 This project features a dynamic webpage, which was built to display data regarding UFO sightings.
-JavaScript (JS) was used to add the data to the website to accommodate the desired format.
-The display and aesthetics were modified using HTML/CSS and Bootstrap.
+The webpage was built using JavaScript (JS), and the display was modified using HTML/CSS and Bootstrap.

-The end product is a dynamic table that accepts user inputs, and adjusts the display accordingly.
+The end product includes a webform to accept user inputs, which will adjust the display according to the user's specifications.

 ## TOOLS, RESOURCES, & QUICK LINKS